BZoennchen/supercollider-book/chapters/supercollider/synths.md

 ```

 Note that adding a ``SynthDef`` to the server takes time.
-Therefore, we can not execute the last line immediately after adding the definition because it is an asynchronous, non-blocking process.
+Therefore, we can not execute the last line immediately after adding the definition because it is an asynchronous, non-blocking call.
 If you want to perform, adding all your synth definitions beforehand is good practice.
+There is also the possibility to wait for the audio sever programmatically.

 By calling ``SynthDef.new()`` or just ``SynthDef()``, we generate a new factory object that produces synth according to the ``SynthDef`` blueprint.
 On behalf of the perspective of the audio server **scsynth**, this factory object produces ``Synth`` objects!